UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-build/overview.md

 ### Version 1.1.5

 * **Enhancement**: Added the integrationId field to the builds collection for build records.
-* **Support update**: From this version onward, Build plugin needs Velocity version 5.1.11 or later.
+* **Support update**: From this version onward, Build plug-in needs Velocity version 5.1.11 or later.

 ### Version 1.1.3